ezrosent/egg-smol/core-relations/README.md

 `N`, reassociate the expression: `(+ (+ (+ ... (+ 0 1) ...)
 N-2) N-1)` to `(+ 0
 (+ ... (+ N-2 N-1) ...))` using the rules for associativity and commutativity of
 addition.
-For _N=12_ egglog takes 27.2s on my machine (M1 Mac) and this crate takes 17.2s.
+For _N=12_ egglog takes 27.2s on my machine (M1 Mac) and this crate takes 18s.
 For _N=13_ egglog takes 132.95s and this crate takes 82.35s.

-In both cases, the new backend is roughly 40% faster!
+In both cases, the new backend is 35-40% faster!
 Of course, there are a lot more benchmarks to do.

 ## Gaps